 - Truth in Lending, Regulation B, Community Reinvestment Act, Predatory Lending and Other Consumer Compliance Issues

 - Legal Lending Limit, Regulation O and Affiliated Transactions Issues

 - Bank Structure Issues

 - Electronic Banking and E-Commerce

 Our lawyers have advised clients operating complex bank and thrift holding company structures where the bank or thrift regularly cross-sells to and enters into joint-marketing and other business arrangements with the other subsidiaries.
 We have advised these multi-billion dollar financial institutions on numerous compliance issues; e.g., Reg.
 W (23A and 23B), privacy, RESPA, and affiliate-sharing of customer information under FCRA, to name a few.

 Financial Institution Transactions

-Our attorneys represent sellers, purchasers and investors in connection with stock acquisitions, mergers and purchase and assumption transactions involving healthy, troubled and failed banks and thrifts.
-In eight of the last ten years, the attorneys of our Financial Institutions Corporate and Regulatory group have participated in more bank M&A transactions than any other law firm in the U.S. We provide assistance in structuring acquisition transactions to resolve differences as to the value of assets, to minimize risk to buyers, sellers and their officers, directors and shareholders, while helping them maximize available tax strategies.
+We represent sellers, purchasers and investors in connection with stock acquisitions, mergers and purchase and assumption transactions involving healthy, troubled and failed banks and thrifts.
+In eight of the last ten years, the financial institutions corporate and regulatory lawyers have participated in more bank M&A transactions than any other law firm in the United States.
+We provide assistance in structuring acquisition transactions to resolve differences as to the value of assets, to minimize risk to buyers, sellers and their officers, directors and shareholders, while helping them maximize available tax strategies.
 We have the experience to guide parties through the regulatory, securities, corporate and contractual maze inherent in such transactions.
 We also guide our clients in structuring their entry into nontraditional activities as they seek to enhance profitability and customer relationships.